ichik/SqncBrk/readme.md

  3. Search results page
  4. 404
 2. Make it responsive until it looks and works good on mobile too
-3. Transform it into Wordpress template (I'll elaborate here once I'm done)
+3. Transform it into Wordpress template (I'll elaborate here once I'm done with first steps)